Register an Ubuntu SSO account

 If you have already had an SSO account, you can skip this step and move to the next.
 The account is used for console-conf in the following steps.

-- Ubuntu SSO account is required to setup user profile.
-A user needs to create a ubuntu SSO account before using Ubuntu Core 16.
+- An Ubuntu SSO account is required to set up a user profile.
+A user needs to create an Ubuntu SSO account before using Ubuntu Core 16.
 To create an Ubuntu SSO account, go to [https://login.ubuntu.com]

 - Complete account verification

 - Create a SSH Key This step is only necessary if you don’t have an SSH key on your system. - On your Ubuntu desktop, here is how you would create it:

 $ mkdir ~/.ssh

 $ chmod 700 ~/.ssh